Networked onboarding

 Use case example

-Because Emma is the sole proprietor for both her website and her new marketplace venture, they share the same legal entity information.
-When Emma onboards her connected account for Artisan Market, she can reuse some of the information she provided when setting up payments for her website.
-She doesn’t have to resubmit documentation for that information.
+As a sole proprietor for both your website and the new marketplace, they both share the same legal entity information.
+When you onboard your connected account for the online marketplace, you can reuse some of the information you provided when you set up payments for your website—you don’t have to resubmit documentation for that information.

-The wider exposure increases Emma’s sales, and she decides to expand by moving her business from her home studio to a dedicated workshop in a commercial building.
-Because she configured her accounts to share company address information, Emma only needs to update the business address on one of her accounts.
+Then you decide to expand by moving your business from a home workshop to a dedicated workshop in a commercial building.
+Because you configured your accounts to share company address information, you only need to update the business address on one of your accounts.
 Stripe automatically updates the address on the other account.

 Availability